carpentries-incubator/data-harvesting-for-agriculture/_episodes_rmd/Glossary.md

 * **comment**: A line or section of code that will be ignored by the interpreter.
 In R the `#` symbol is used to indicate a comment.
 Comments are useful for explaining in human terms what your code is doing.
+* **data frame**: Spreadsheet-like data in R.  Each column must be all one data type, although different columns can be different data types from each other.
+We will also encounter **tibbles**, which are essentially data frames that are designed to be a little more user-friendly.
 * **environment**: Part of your computer's RAM (memory) that contains all the objects that you are working with in R, and the names pointing to them.
 * **function**: A named command that performs some sort of computation.